MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ### Task 1: Deploy Azure Virtual Machines running Linux SUSE

-In this task, you set up a new Azure Virtual Machine with a SUSE Linux Enterprise image configured for SAP applications to ensure high availability through an availability set and proximity placement group.
+In this task, you set up new Azure Virtual Machines with a SUSE Linux Enterprise image configured for SAP applications to ensure high availability through an availability set and proximity placement group.
 This setup aims to provide a robust and optimized environment for SAP workloads with minimized latency and increased resilience.

 1. From the lab computer, open a Web browser and navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com).